Ask Experts Questions for FREE Help!

 Take this time to spend with your girlfriends and keep yourself busy with other interests.
 You will find that as time passes, it will get easier.
 I know that you are not thinking that right now, but believe me it will.

 I hate to put salt in the wound, but I have a feeling that he may have found someone else and he is just stringing you along just to see if that one will work out.
 If it doesn't work out, then he still has you, doesn't he?
 That is not fair for you.
 He DOES want his cake and eat it too.
 Whenever anyone is cheating on the other person, they NEVER admit to it.
-The fact that he asked you what you would do hypothetically may be his way of deciding whether or not he is going to tell you.
+The fact that he asked you what you would do hypothetically may be his way of deciding whether he is going to tell you.

 My advice is to lay low and don't contact him in any way.
 Not even to ask him if he has made a decision.
 Some men are cowards and they want the girl to make the decision.
 To me, it sounds like he made his decision by his wanting/needing more time to decide.
 If it was meant to be, then you will be together.
 However, it sounds to me that there are major communication problems between the two of you and if those are not resolved, then this relationship will never work.